Dr. Deborah Henderson - Director and BCIC Chair

 Deborah Henderson has been the Director of the Institute for Sustainable Horticulture (ISH) since 2005 and LEEF Regional Innovation Chair since 2009 at Kwantlen Polytechnic University.
 She received her PhD from the University of British Columbia (UBC) in 1982, and established E.S.
 Cropconsult Ltd. in 1989 to offer IPM and research services to both conventional and organic agriculture in the Fraser Valley.
 Deborah developed an active research program in biological and non-chemical management strategies for pests and diseases to advance agriculture and landscapes towards ecologically sound alternatives.
 Her research at ISH develops microbial biocontrols and environmentally sound bioproducts in partnership with agricultural industry partners.
-Her goal is to put more biocontrol option in the hands of growers.
-The Institute has both research capacity and production capacity for beneficial fungi and insect viruses and over the next few years, is developing this capacity to become an incubator for new biopesticides.
+Her goal is to put more biocontrol options in the hands of growers.

 Lisa has been with ISH since July 2009, and has seen the lab grow from a new and empty building, to a buzzing centre of research, industry collaboration and education.
 Lisa was born and raised in High River, Alberta.
 She completed her Bachelor of Science degree at the University of New Brunswick in 1999, and then moved to Vancouver to complete the Forensic Science Technology program at BCIT.
 Subsequently, Lisa worked in the Biology section of the RCMP Forensics Lab in Vancouver, but it didn’t take long for her to realize that her calling was not solving crimes, but rather helping agricultural producers solve disease and pest problems.
 After spending a year working for the BC Blueberry Council on a serious disease issue at the time – Blueberry scorch virus, Lisa completed a Master of Science degree at Simon Fraser University, specializing in Plant Virology.
 Following that, she worked as a Plant Disease Diagnostician at the University of Guelph, and then returned to BC and continued working with the agricultural industry.
 Since joining ISH, Lisa’s research interests have shifted from blueberry viruses to molecular identification and mass production of fungal entomopathogens.
 She is a member of the Canadian Phytopathological Society, and the Professional Pest Management Association of BC.
 Lisa is an avid cyclist and enjoys commuting to work by bicycle.
 Time off work is often spent in the mountains camping, canoeing and fishing, or in bad weather brewing beer.